-No, original manifolds do not align correctly on the new instrument.
+No. Original manifolds do not align correctly on the new instrument.

 Unbalanced libraries contain genomes with AT or GC content of less than 40% or greater than 60%.
-PhiX Control v3, Catalog # FC-110-3001, is a balanced and diverse library with a mean insert size of approximately 375 bp, corresponding to 500 bp library size if visualized on a Bioanalyzer.
+PhiX Control v3 (catalog # FC-110-3001) is a diverse library with a mean insert size of ~375 bp, corresponding to a 500 bp library size if visualized on a Bioanalyzer.

 spike-in (1%) of PhiX Control v3 as an in-lane positive control for

 Not at this time.
 If you are sequencing Nextera libraries, you need sequencing primers provided in the TruSeq Dual Index Sequencing Primer Box for any run types.
 If you are sequencing dual-indexed TruSeq HT libraries on a single-read flow cell, you need sequencing primers provided in the TruSeq Dual Index Sequencing Primer Box, Single Read.

 No. The Illumina PhiX Control v3 is a separate product.
 The catalog number is: FC-110-3001.

 Yes.
 The HiSeq flow cell requires the use of a cBot for clustering on the flow cell prior to sequencing.

 No. Cluster generation is performed on the MiSeq System as part of the run.
 No other instruments are required for sequencing on the MiSeq.